shankar-tester901/catalyst-shorten-url/README.md

 # catalyst-shorten-url
-This is telegram  bot to get shortened url using Catalyst by Zoho shortenurlnowbot is the search term to be used to locate the bot in Telegram
+This is telegram  bot to get shortened url using Catalyst by Zoho.

+shortenurlnowbot is the search term to be used to locate the bot in Telegram